the-last-jedi-knight/the-last-jedi-knight/README.md

-## 👋 Hello there, I'm Fardeen Khan!
+## 👋 Hello there, I'm Jotaro Kujo ⭐

 🚀 I'm a Cloud System Analyst with a strong focus on **AWS architecture**, **infrastructure automation**, and **DevOps practices**.
-With hands-on experience in provisioning, securing, and optimizing cloud environments, I strive to deliver scalable, secure, and cost-effective solutions—especially for biotech and tech-driven organizations.
+With hands-on experience in provisioning, securing, and optimizing cloud environments, I strive to deliver scalable, secure, and cost-effective solutions.

 🛠️ **Tech Toolbox**
 - **Cloud Platforms**: AWS (EC2, S3, Lambda, RDS, CloudFormation)